bclewi/budget-free/README.md

 # BudgetFree

-This work in progress project will meet the need for a free and open-source personal budgeting software which is accessible from any device.
+This project could help meet the need for a free and open-source personal budgeting software which is accessible from any device.
+The back-end web-app runs on Node.js and connects to a PostgreSQL database via the ORM Sequelize.
+The app provides a RESTful API with authentication and CRUD functionality for front-end projects.

 ## Local Install and Config for Developers